 2 FACTORS RELATED TO INSECT ECOLOGY IN AN AGROFORESTRY SYSTEM

-2.1 ECOLOGICAL INTERACTION.
+2.1 ECOLOGICAL INTERACTION

-In Natural plant systems, Plants have developed a inbuilt resistance to insect and pest attack.
-In Agroforestry the interaction among parts or even components of the system can be either negative, positive, or can be considered as neutral similarly is the impact on insect attacks.With these we can also consider the biology of pest which also plays an important role.
+In natural plant systems, plants have developed a inbuilt resistance to insect and pest attack.
+In agroforestry the interaction among parts or even components of the system can be either negative, positive, or can be considered as neutral similarly is the impact on insect attacks.With these we can also consider the biology of pest which also plays an important role.
 There are major possibility or tendency that the polyphagous pest will feed on the taxonomically related plant species.
 Monophagous will feed and multiply on the monocrops[12].
-The host range of some insect pest may also vary that the Immature stage will feed on one part and the mature stages on the other.
+The host range of some insect pest may also vary that the immature stage will feed on one part and the mature stages on the other.
 For example, if we consider the biology of chaffer beetle, the immature stages or the grubs generally feed on the crops while the adult stage feeds on the woody perennials or woody components of the agroforestry systems.
 To build up the insect fauna it is essential that we consider suitability of the insects by providing them adequate food, habitat and climatic conditions[10].
-Tri-trophic interactions of predators, insects and vegetation Influence the dynamics and diversity of the pests[Figure 2].The first trophic level is created by the plants as the primary producers and it includes forms such as trees, weeds and crops and they may be attacked by the herbivores which eventually turn as the primary consumers and thus form the second trophic level.
+Tri-trophic interactions of predators, insects and vegetation influence the dynamics and diversity of the pests[Figure 2].The first trophic level is created by the plants as the primary producers and it includes forms such as trees, weeds and crops and they may be attacked by the herbivores which eventually turn as the primary consumers and thus form the second trophic level.
 The Third trophic level is of these herbivores which are now eventually attacked by different set groups of natural enemies and they form the secondary consumers.
 The predators, parasites, pathogen and also the vertebrates and thus contribute a dynamic role in the insect pest population of an agroforestry systems and also act as natural enemies of the system.
 Characteristics like natural control of pest and also the role of pollinators can also contribute significantly to enhance or improve the productivity in the system[13].

 2.2 AGROFORESTRY AND INSECT PEST – STATUS